Radio-Source/new_gr-radio_astro/README.md

 -------------
 Download and install Python 3.12 https://www.python.org/downloads/windows/
-Download and install radioconda (Gnuradio for Windows) https://github.com/ryanvolz/radioconda Download git for easy copying my repository
+Download and install radioconda (Gnuradio for Windows) https://github.com/ryanvolz/radioconda Plug your SDR into your computer and test if it work with GQRX installed in Radioconda. if it work continue install

+Download git for easy copying my repository
 After install open CMD shell and goto your Documents directory Then type command : git clone https://github.com/Radio-Source/new_gr-radio_astro/